 - the most recent previous educational agency or institution attended by the student

-A request for nondisclosure of the "directory information" must be filed with the Office of the Registrar, and will be honored by the institution until the student asks to have it removed, whether or not the student is currently registered.
+A written request for nondisclosure of the "directory information" must be filed with the Office of the Registrar, and will be honored by the university until the student asks to have it removed, whether or not the student is currently registered.
 Upon the death of a student, all privacy holds are removed.

-In accordance with FERPA, University employees and other school officials may access student educational records in which they have a legitimate educational interest.
+In accordance with FERPA, University employees and other school officials may access student education records in which they have a legitimate educational interest.
 Whether someone has a legitimate educational interest in a student education record will depend on the facts and circumstances of the situation.
 The following examples may be helpful in understanding whether you have a legitimate educational interest in a particular education record: